titan098/go-dns/README.md

 ## Running

-Running `go-dns` is as simple as follows:
+Running `go-dns` is as simple as running:

 ```
 $ ./go-dns -c <config_file>